cmur2/wcc/README.md

 web change checker
 ==================

-This is a simple script to track changes of websites and get notified via mail on change with configurable scope of adresses per website.
+This is a simple ruby script to track changes of websites and get notified via mail on change with configurable scope of adresses per website.
 All mails contain a unified diff from old content to new content so minor changes produce only few lines of text even on large sites.

 Note: wcc relies on native `diff` command to produce the unified diff shown in mails - plans are to remove this dependency by using [something like this](https://github.com/samg/diffy) later...

-Implemented in Ruby, tested with Ruby 1.8.7.
-The main file is 'wcc.rb'.

 Usage
 -----

-The web-change-checker ruby script can be either invoked by hand or automatically via *cron* on a server environment since it contains a shebang line for '/usr/bin/ruby'.
+wcc is packaged as a gem named 'wcc' and provides it's main script as ´wcc´ via the command line.
+It can invoked by hand or automatically via *cron* on a server environment.

 For using wcc you need to specify some options:

-* either via the command line (see `wcc.rb -h`)
+* either via the command line (see `wcc -h`)
 * or in a configuration file in [YAML](https://secure.wikimedia.org/wikipedia/en/wiki/YAML) format

 The location of the configuration file (usually called 'conf.yml' or something like this)